christinelovett/OnlineAdapterDatabase/AWSDEMO.md

 # AWS-based Demo

-## Background
+## Background for science-noobs

 During the NCBI-hackathon, each team is issued an AWS EC2 instance to host their software, and make sure they have access to common tools.
 Our instructions are to ssh into this instance with a local port mapping, like this:

     ssh -L 7777:localhost:80 ubuntu@a.c.b.d

 All well and good, but Linux doesn't let us to use port 80 as root, and the NIH Wireless Guest network will not permit a connection directly to http://a.b.c.d/.
 Theoretically, it will work if the firewalls allow it - but we could not reach http://a.b.c.d/ on our cell phones either.
 Maybe this is possible if you connect to the NIH Wireless network *FOR STAFF ONLY*.